 - Guest Lounge

-The detailed window grilles of Black Coral hint at its origins as a nobleman's house, and this in many ways is the most dramatic of the houses, with plenty of dark wood contrasting with furnishings in white.
+The detailed window grilles of Black Coral hint at its origins as a nobleman's house, with plenty of dark wood contrasting with furnishings in white.
 White Frangipani is interesting for its layout, with a raised sleeping area (originally designed to sleep the whole family) and a separate kitchen.
-Yellow Orchid, an old fisherman's house with a bright summery theme, boasts a secluded sundeck out back with open-air bathroom for soaks beneath the stars.
+Yellow Orchid, an old fisherman's house with a bright summery theme, boasts a secluded sundeck and open-air bathroom for soaks beneath the stars.
 So does Blue Ginger, designed with "beach shack" in mind and built around a huge beam hewn from a single tree.
 The 120-year-old Silk Villa, which features plantation-style shutters, has 2 queen-sized beds and 2 singles in a separate room - ideal for families.
-Cahaya is the most recently renovated house, formerly the residence of a head of the village; an ideal house for family or friends with one large bedroom and a separate living area with day beds that can be converted into a second bedroom.
+Cahaya, formerly the residence of a head of the village, has one large bedroom and a separate living area with day beds that can be converted into a second bedroom.

 Two further 120-year-old houses (which we’re yet to see) - Laguna and Palm - feature extra-large bedrooms and bathrooms.
 The former has an antique wooden bathtub for 2 and a huge balcony with sweeping views of the lagoon.

 - DVD player